Fine Motor Practice with Lacing Cards

 - Using a hole punch, punch holes around the perimeter of the picture.

-- Have students string or shoelaces to lace your lacing cards.
+- Provide students string or shoelaces to lace your lacing cards and Have Fun!